-In a business scenario, amount which is overdue to a business owner by its debtor(s) and is declared irrecoverable is called bad debts.
-There are few reasons for debtor(s) to not pay their debts on time, for example a debtor going bankrupt or experiencing hardship due to business losses.
+In a business scenario, amounts which are overdue to a business owner by their debtor(s) and are declared irrecoverable are called bad debts.
+There are few reasons for debtor(s) to not pay their debts on time, for example, a debtor going bankrupt or experiencing hardship due to business losses.
 This can either be the complete amount owed or a part of the debt.
-In some cases the amount may be recovered in future or may completely be lost.
+In some cases, the amount may be recovered in future or may completely be lost.

 While accounting for b/debts it is treated as a loss to business and reduces the amount of debtors.
-The full amount should be written off to “profit and loss account” of the related period or against provision for b/debts.
+The full amount should be written off to the “Income statement” of the related period or against the provision for b/debts.
 They are losses, hence they are debited and debtor’s account is credited.

 Journal Entry for Bad Debts

 At the time of preparing final accounts debts which are written off during the period post-finalization of trial balance are transferred to profit and loss account by passing the below journal entry.